cristipufu/tweekenizer.net/README.md

 # Tweekenizer

 Tokenizer for social media posts and comments.
-It categorizes tokens using a set or regexes (that can be overwritten or extended) into words, hashtags, mentions, urls, emails, time, numbers, emojis, emoticons.
+It categorizes tokens using a set of regex expressions (that can be overwritten or extended) into words, hashtags, mentions, urls, emails, time, numbers, emojis, emoticons.

 ## Installation: